jameslovallo/ardi/ramidus/README.md

 ## Features

-1. Instant page loading using `<app-root>` and `<app-link>` elements.
+1. Instant SPA page loading using the `<app-root>` and `<app-link>` elements.
+1. Pre-load high-profile pages after the first page loads.
-2. Templates can be shared between pages using a customizable `<app-layout>` component.
+1. Share templates between pages using the `<app-layout>` element.
-3. Easily embed markdown and syntax-highlighted files using the `<mark-down>` element.
+1. Easily embed markdown and syntax-highlighted files using the `<mark-down>` element.
-4. Familiar conventions, similar to Next or Nuxt.
+1. Familiar conventions, similar to Next or Nuxt.
+1. No hidden code: customize anything exactly the way you like it.

 ## Getting Started